 Why it stands out:

-Best For: Those who want the absolute best tech and don't mind the premium price tag.
+Best For: Owners who want the most cat-specific tech on the market and don't mind the premium price plus a subscription for the smart features.

 2. Petcube Bites 2 Lite